rsreese/namebench/README.md

-Are you a power-user with 5 minutes to spare?
-Do you want a faster internet experience?

-Try out namebench.
-It hunts down the fastest DNS servers available for your computer to use. namebench runs a fair and thorough benchmark using your web browser history, tcpdump output, or standardized datasets in order to provide an individualized recommendation. namebench is completely free and does not modify your system in any way.
+namebench hunts down the fastest DNS servers available for your web site domain to use. namebench runs a fair and thorough benchmark using datasets in order to provide an individualized recommendation. namebench is completely free and does not modify your system in any way.
 This project began as a 20% project at Google.

 namebench runs on Mac OS X, Windows, and UNIX, and is available with a graphical user interface as well as a command-line interface.

 Requirements: